cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | required
 OperationOutcome.issue.__details__	      | [%s] is required and is missing.

-When no parameters are on the request [for a non-patient centered resource]:
+When no parameters are provided in the request [for a non-patient centered resource]:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------